 3. Take off the handles.

-If you want to update them, you can find new ones for around $1 a piece at discount centers, home improvement stores or online.
+If you want to update them, you can find new ones for around $1 to $2 a piece at discount centers, home improvement stores or online.
 Another great resource is Habitat for Humanity’s ReStore, where you can buy hardware, handles, and other home improvement items at a fraction of the cost.
 Or you can spray paint your handles in a pleasing new color.